-Language of instruc- tion Usually English, but dependent on international internship company.
-Credits (ECTS) 30 ECTS Total workload and breakdown 900 h (subdivision subjective to international internship company, as well as all stakeholders' requirements at Reutlingen University, esp. the IACT programme) 22 weeks in company Contact hours 2 hours per week (SWS) Examination/ type of assessment Internship Report (28 out of 30 ECTS): 4000 words, in German or English, submission of print and electronic copy of the report Internship Colloquium (2 out of 30 ECTS): dates, duration, examiners will be communicated at the beginning of each semester.
-Weighting of grade within programme Pass, no pass / ungraded Learning outcomes of the course Professional competencies: application of the acquired specialist knowledge in an international company, if possible with deployment abroad and/or dealing with international issues Methodological competencies (interdisciplinary competencies, pro- fessional competencies): application of intercultural competence; re- flection theory and practice Social competencies: increasing communication skills in the interna- tional environment; building and expanding international relation- ships Personal competencies: expanding personal horizons and leaving one's comfort zone Course-specific contributions to AoL competency goals CG 2: Students work in internationally-oriented companies where they have to cope with mixed teams, with their supervisors and different clients.
-(CG 1 - 6) Content/ indicative CG 6: dependent on working tasks syllabus Dependent on international internship company, as well as all stakehold- ers' requirements at Reutlingen University, esp. the IACT programme: Teaching and learn- ing methods Practical or conceptual activity in the company Indicative reading list The student must review the relevant specialist literature on the subject area of the internship and reflect accordingly (theory-based internship).
+Examination/ type of assessment Internship Report (28 out of 30 ECTS): 4000 words, in German or English, submission of print and electronic copy of the report Internship Colloquium (2 out of 30 ECTS): dates, duration, examiners will be communicated at the beginning of each semester.
+Weighting of grade within programme Pass, no pass / ungraded Learning outcomes of the course Professional competencies: application of the acquired specialist knowledge in an international company, if possible with deployment abroad and/or dealing with international issues Methodological competencies (interdisciplinary competencies, pro- fessional competencies): application of intercultural competence; re- flection theory and practice Social competencies: increasing communication skills in the interna- tional environment; building and expanding international relation- ships Personal competencies: expanding personal horizons and leaving one's comfort zone Course-specific contributions to AoL competency goals (CG 1 - 6) CG 2: Students work in internationally-oriented companies where they have to cope with mixed teams, with their supervisors and different clients.
+CG 6: dependent on working tasks Content/ indicative syllabus Dependent on international internship company, as well as all stakehold- ers' requirements at Reutlingen University, esp. the IACT programme: Teaching and learn- ing methods Practical or conceptual activity in the company Indicative reading list The student must review the relevant specialist literature on the subject area of the internship and reflect accordingly (theory-based internship).

-M3.C (International) Internship (Voluntary)
+M3.C Voluntary Internship